Supporting Organizations Committed to Reparations

-An important part of our work is partnering with grassroots organizations, as they advance demands for reparations.
-We provide advocacy tools, research, and support capacity building.
+An important part of our work is partnering with grassroots organizations.
+We provide technical assistance through advocacy tools, research, and support capacity building.
 Below are some of our fantastic partners and their current projects that we are supporting.
 If you would like to partner with AARN, join the Redress Network and contact us for more information.

 The Fund for Reparations Now